 - to upload your thesis/final paper go to the “Upload thesis and check supervisor approval" heading in your Personal Area.

 Should you withdraw your request to graduate, remember that you will need to submit a new request to graduate for every session.

 If you have paid your tuition fees for the new academic year and you graduate in the autumn (October-December) or extraordinary session (February), your fees will automatically be reimbursed (following deduction of bank fees, revenue stamp and regional tax for financial aid) in the summer session.

 If you intend to withdraw from your graduation exam you must inform the L and LM Student Career Area in time (also if you fail to pass one or more outstanding exams).

 Submit the withdrawal from graduation exam, which you can find in your personal area: Services> forms> Withdrawal from graduation exam to the Student Administation Unit (Bachelor's and Master's degree), either in person or sending it by email to email@example.com (remember to attach a copy of your ID).

 If you submit your withdrawal from the request to graduate in the extraordinary session, you must enrol in the academic year 2019/2020 by paying the first instalment and second instalment of your tuition fees.
 In this case you will be required to pay a penalty of Euro 200,00.

 If you intend to apply for a reduction in tuition fees you will have to do the following:

-If you have only the final thesis left to take by 31 March of the academic year 2019/20 and have enrolled for no more than one supplementary year, you will be automatically exempted from paying the third instalment and the penalty surcharge on the first and second instalment, but only for one academic year.
+If you have only the final thesis left to take by 31 March (this date will be updated based on the postponement of any exam sessions due to the COVID-19 emergency) of the academic year 2019/20 and have enrolled for no more than one supplementary year, you will be automatically exempted from paying the third instalment and the penalty surcharge on the first and second instalment, but only for one academic year.